 All around town, customers interact with other industries that have invested in ways to make transactions more efficient.
 Making a vehicle purchase is no different, with research showing that customer expects this to take no longer than 30 -40 minutes.
 So, why then does it still take so long to go through the negotiations, paperwork, and finance department?
 Encouraging customers to complete paperwork online in advance is one solution, but the onus to create a seamless sale shouldn't be on them.

-The challenge lies in reviewing and revamping traditional processes with a customer-centric eye, and finding ways to integrate information on the customer along each prior step of the journey so that by the time a purchase decision is made, the experience from the customer's point of view becomes seamless.
+The challenge lies in reviewing and revamping traditional processes with a customer-centric eye and finding ways to integrate information on the customer along each prior step of the journey so that by the time a purchase decision is made, the experience from the customer's point of view becomes seamless.

-Gathering feedback from customers after a successful sale (and even after an unsuccessful sales) is the ideal opportunity to get insight into the entire journey, and into specifics around the purchasing experience.
+Gathering feedback from customers after a successful sale (and even after an unsuccessful sale) is the ideal opportunity to get insight into the entire journey, and into specifics around the purchasing experience.
 This will unveil bottlenecks in process or inefficiencies that are most often causing customer dissatisfaction.

 No matter how many cars a customer has purchased before, the moment of handover overshadows the sales process and is both a triumph for the retailer and a potential lifetime memory for the customer.
 Handing over a vehicle is the dealership's chance to do something memorable and meaningful.
 What's important during this experience is to step outside the more formal approach with a dash of humanity and empathy that communicates "We know this is important for you, and it's important for us too."

 Not only is the vehicle delivery a singularly important moment of truth, but it is also the opportunity to secure repeat visits and future purchases.
-This experience doesn't end once the customer drives the vehicle off the showroom floor, During the course of the initial honeymoon continue to leverage omnichannel ways of welcoming the customer to the new car, the dealer and the brand; to get the customer engaged and adopting after-sales services, in order to drive lifetime value.
+This experience doesn't end once the customer drives the vehicle off the showroom floor.
+During the course of the initial honeymoon continue to leverage omnichannel ways of welcoming the customer to the new car, the dealer and the brand; to get the customer engaged and adopt after-sales services, in order to drive lifetime value.

 Service and the ongoing relationship